roelderickx/ogr2osm/README.md

 # and save it in the current directory
 docker run -ti --rm -v $(pwd):/app roelderickx/ogr2osm /app/test.json -o /app/test.osm
 ```

+### Running on Windows

+Installing the requirements on Windows will likely fail since pip will try to build GDAL from sources.
+The [Geospatial Wheels repository](https://github.com/cgohlke/geospatial-wheels) provides unofficial binary wheels which can be used in stead.

 ## Upgrading